spacetelescope/jwst/docs/jwst/dark_current/description.rst

 Algorithm
 ---------
+The algorithm for this step is called from the external package ``stcal``, an STScI effort to unify common calibration processing algorithms for use by multiple observatories.

 The dark current step removes dark current from an exposure by subtracting dark current data stored in a dark reference file in CRDS.